-Autoenrollment requires the computer on which it is executing to provide some implementationspecific persisted local certificate storage that is logically organized into the following groups of certificates:
+Autoenrollment requires the computer on which it is executing to provide some implementation-specific persisted local certificate storage that can be logically organized into groups of certificates.
+For a listing of the groups of certificates that autoenrollment uses, see section 4.3.2.4.